Bins can get smelly in warm weather, attracting flies. In cold weather, the contents can freeze, which can mean we are unable to empty your bin.

 In the kitchen

-Use a free kitchen caddy to collect food waste separately and line it with newspaper or a paper bag so the food can be wrapped easily before being put into your green bin.
+Use a kitchen caddy or any container with a lid to collect food waste separately.
+Line it with newspaper or a paper bag so the food can be wrapped easily before being put into your green bin.
+Search for ‘paper caddy liners’ to buy them online.

 Empty your kitchen caddy (and kitchen bin if you put food waste in it) regularly and make sure waste is properly wrapped or bagged before putting it in your wheeled bins or waste sacks.